Swedish East India Company: First expedition

-The second octroi (1746–1766)
+Second octroi (1746–1766)

 The charter was renewed in 1746, 1766 and 1786, creating the Second, Third and Fourth Octrois.

 Under the terms of the second charter 36 ships were sent out, three to Surat, the rest to Canton, and only one was lost.

 The profit for the shareholders during the first charter generated large interest for a second charter.
 Except for the foreign investors, most of the merchants during the first charter had been from Gothenburg.
 With the second charter, a number of merchants from Stockholm started to show interest in the trade.
 On 23 September 1745, a request for a second octroi was presented by the firm Abraham and Jacob Arfwedsson & Co.
 They received a preliminary grant for it.
 A couple of weeks later, a second request for an octroi was made by the company Anders Plomgren & C:o and partner Carl Broman.
 The directors from the first charter submitted their request on 20 January 1746.

 A commission to investigate the applications was appointed on 24 March 1746, and some weeks later on 14 May, they concluded that the directors from the first charter were best suited to lead the second as well.
 However, the number of directors was increased from three to at least seven.
 In addition to Colin Campbell, Niclas Sahlgren and Teodor Ankarcrona, the directors were former secretary of the Executive Board Magnus Lagerström, the Stockholm merchants Anders Plomgren and Abraham Grill.
 These six members of the board later elected Claes Grill, Jacob von Utfall Jeanson, S. N. Wenngren and Nils Ström as directors.

 The second charter was for 20 years and the directors followed the ways of the first octroi.
 They collected the means from the investors to fund each of the first 14 ships separately.
 In 1753, the company was reorganized into a joint-stock company by creating a fixed fund where anyone could subscribe for shares, but not for less than 500 riksdaler in silver.

 Even after the company went public, it still retained its secrecy regarding the business.
 The management deliberately withheld information from the shareholders or lied about how profitable parts of the business were.
 The directors said that the profit from the trade with China was declining and that the company should be granted permission to send a ship to India, contrary to the regulations for the trade so far.
 An exemption was granted in 1749, and a ship was sent to Surat in India.
 On its return in 1752, that ship yielded a profit of 103% and two more ships were sent to Surat.
-The English and the Dutch controlled most of the trade in the town and did everything to prevent the Swedes from doing business there and several incidents occurred.
+The British and Dutch controlled most of the trade in the town and did everything to prevent the Swedes from doing business there and several incidents occurred.
 The company decided to refocus in the China trade instead.
 That trade yielded an average profit of 30–40% during the second charter.